oceanprotocol-archive/OEPs/5/README.md

 AGENT is a thin abstraction layer.
 The main responsibilities of AGENT are:

+* Facilitate the integration of the Ocean functions to the different system actors
+* Enable the communication between actors (P2P) and with the KEEPER network
-* Exposing a common and stable API to the network consumers.
+* Exposing a common and stable API to the network consumers
 * Build the authorization & authentication mechanism to identify the user using the client
 * Manage the user PKI information
 * Compose transactions that are send to the keeper.